SherG/cool-iron/blog/facebook-ads-roi.md

 A colleague of mine in the financial industry makes one sale per 100 leads from his Facebook ads.
 He'd be beyond thrilled to get 1 sale out of 16.

 What's considered amazing or below average varies across business niches.
+But don't overlook a comparison with your own business: how many leads and sales per month were you getting <em>before</a> hiring the ad professional?

 ## ROI and goals